zkytony/robotdev/movo/src/rbd_movo_action/rbd_movo_motor_skills/README.md

 <param name="octomap_frame" type="string" value="base_link" />
 ```

+**actually I think you may not need to run this; I still feel that move_group is launched automatically during movo bringup.
+So if you set the point cloud topic correctly for `sensors.yml` (and other parameters correctly), the octomap avoidance should just work; see if you get messages from /move_group/filtered_cloud.

 Then, you need to launch another launch file to have this.
 That launch file should contain:
 ```
   <include file="$(find movo_7dof_moveit_config)/launch/move_group.launch">